Skip to main content

 Ecological Effects

-Microplastics and nanoplastics are prevalent throughout the entire ecosystem including soil, water, sediment, air, and biota.
-Studies have shown that these plastic particles can be accidentally consumed by an individual or travel through the food web from primary producers to top consumers resulting in negative impacts to aquatic and terrestrial wildlife.
+Microplastics and nanoplastics are prevalent throughout the entire ecosystem including soil, water, sediment, air, plants, and animals.
+Studies show that these plastic particles can be accidentally consumed by an individual or travel through the food web from primary producers at the bottom of the food chain to consumers at the top, resulting in negative impacts to aquatic and terrestrial wildlife.

 The toxicity of a plastic particle is largely dependent on its size, shape, composition, and ability to bind with other chemicals present in the ecosystem.
-The larger, more rigid particles can be lodged in the gut of consumers resulting in intestinal blockage whereas smaller (nano) particles and fibers can cause metabolic, behavioral, and developmental impacts following ingestion.
+The larger, more rigid particles can lodge in the gut of consumers resulting in intestinal blockage whereas smaller (nano) particles and fibers can cause metabolic, behavioral, and developmental impacts following ingestion.
 Additionally, microbial communities (biofilms) can form on the surface of these particles.
-These biofilms may contain pathogens and other toxic substances such as PCBs, PFAS, and mercury, therefore increasing toxicity and adverse impacts to the ecosystem population.
+These biofilms may contain pathogens and other toxic substances such as polychlorinated biphenyls (PCBs), per- and poly-fluoroalkyl substances (PFAS), and mercury, therefore increasing toxicity and adverse impacts to the ecosystem population.

 Human Health Effects